eProsima/Discovery-Server/README.md

 	[BUILD]\install\discovery-server\bin>discovery-server-1.0.0 config_file.xml

 where:
-- the local_setup batch sets up the environment for the binary execution.
+- the local_setup batch sets up the environment variables for the binary execution.
 - the discovery-server binary name depends on build configuration (debug introduces d postfix) an version number.
 - the config_file.xml is a placeholder for any xml config file that follows the **discovery-server.xsd**.

 #### Discovery server config files

-Discovery-server operation is managed from a xml config file that follows the **discovery-server.xsd** schema located in **[SOURCES]**/discovery-server/resources/xsd (this is an extension of the fast-RTPS xml schema).
+Discovery-server operation is managed from a XML config file that follows the **discovery-server.xsd** schema located in **[SOURCES]**/discovery-server/resources/xsd (this is an extension of the fast-RTPS xml schema).
 The discovery-server main goals is:

-- Simplify the setting up of fast-RTPS servers.
-Using a fast-RTPS participant profile for each server is tiresome given the large number of boilerplate code to move around.
-New xml syntax extensions are introduced to ease this task.
+- Simplify the configuration of fast-RTPS servers.
+Using a fast-RTPS participant profile for each server is tiresome, given the large number of boilerplate code to move around.
+New XML syntax extensions are introduced to ease this task.

 - Provide a flexible testing tool for the client-server discovery implementation.
 Testing the discovery involves creating large number of participants, publishers, subscribers that use specific topics and types (static or dynamic ones) over different transports.
-Besides all these entities may appear or disappear at different times and we need to be able to check the discovery status (collective participant knowledge) at any of these times.
+Besides all these entities may appear or disappear at different times, and we need to be able to check the discovery status (collective participant knowledge) at any of these times.

-The outermost xml tag is **DS**.
-It admits an optional boolean attribute call **user_shutdown** that defaults to *true*.
-By default the discover-server binary runs indefinitely until the user decides to shutdown it.
+The outermost XML tag is **DS**.
+It admits an optional boolean attribute called **user_shutdown** that defaults to *true*.
+By default the discover-server binary runs indefinitely until the user decides to shutdown.
 This default behavior is suitable for practical applications but not for testing.
-Test xml use `user_shutdown="false"` which grants that the discovery server is closed as soon as the test is fulfilled.
-The **DS** tag can contained the following tags:
+Test XML files use `user_shutdown="false"`, which grants that the discovery server is closed as soon as the test is fulfilled.
+The **DS** tag can contain the following tags:

 + **profiles** is plainly the fast-RTPS profiles.
 We can use them to fine tune the server operation.
-The associated documentation can be found [here](https://eprosima-fast-rtps.readthedocs.io/en/latest/xmlprofiles.html) note the updates introduced [above](#usage).
+The associated documentation can be found [here](https://eprosima-fast-rtps.readthedocs.io/en/latest/xmlprofiles.html), note the updates introduced in section [Usage](#usage).

 + **servers** is a list of servers that the discovery-server must create and setup.
 Must contain at least a **server** tag.
 Each server admits the following attributes:
 	- **name** non mandatory but advisable for debugging purposes.